Brushing Your Hair Top Tips

 Once you’ve removed any tangles whilst upright.
 Bend from the waist and gently brush from the nape of the neck, upwards.
 Make sure you brush to the sides of the crown and work through to the front of the head.
 Then, stand up straight and brush as normal.

 With the array of hair brushes available, it can be tricky to select the right one for your hair type and needs.
 Natural bristles like boar bristles are ideal for smooth, glossy results but can be rougher on fine or damaged hair.
-Nylon bristles are softer and more flexible.
-Look for a combo brush boasting a mix of bristle types.
+If your hair is fine or fragile, opt for nylon or silicone bristles, which offer more flexibility and reduce pulling.

 Wider spaced bristles work best for thick, textured, or curly hair that needs help detangling.
 Those with fine, thin hair do better with more closely spaced bristles to provide tension and add body.
 Paddle brushes have wide surfaces to straighten, while round brushes excel at creating volume and bounce with curling motions.